 You can end a fixed term tenancy early if you either:

 have the right to unwind your contract because you were misled

 You could be responsible for rent until a new tenant moves in if you do not end your tenancy in one of these ways.

 There is no 'cooling off period' for tenancies.
 If you've changed you mind, you will have to negotiate unless you can show you were misled.

 You still have a contract with the landlord even if you've not moved into the property.

-Your landlord might be more willing to release you from the contract if the tenancy hasn't started yet.
+The landlord might be more willing to release you from the contract if the tenancy has not started yet.

 Find out if you can end the tenancy before you move in.

 If you need to talk to someone, we'll do our best to helpGet help